OUR GROUP AT A GLANCE

 Research subject

-We aim to extend the device footprint of nanogaps from the tip-based 1 nm^2 to the wafer-scale of 1 cm by 1 nm, to provide a viable platform for the real-world application of nanotechnologies.
-By using a flexible substrate, we aim to vary nanogap width through mechanical control.
-Strong light-matter interaction modification is expected to occur when we change the gap width in real time on the nanometer scale.
+We aim to extend the device footprint of nano/zerogap from the tip-based 1 nm^2 to the wafer-scale of 1 cm by 1 nm, to provide a viable platform for the real-world application of nanotechnologies.

-We want to calibrate nano-scale gap change with millimeter scale control movement, for the purpose of directly connecting the atom scale world to the macroscopic world.
-Through the change of the microscopically small gap structure by the optimized mechanical control, we ultimately aim to realize an active device using the flexible nanogap, such as a molecular sensor, a light shielding and modulation device.
+We want to calibrate nano-scale gap change with millimeter-scale control movement, to directly connect the atomic scale world to the macroscopic world.
+Using a flexible substrate, we are varying nanogap width through mechanical modulation.
+Colossal light-matter interaction modification occurs when we change the gap width in real-time on the nanometer scale.
+By changing the microscopically small gap structure by the optimized mechanical control, we ultimately aim to realize an active device using the flexible nanogap, such as a molecular sensor, light shielding, and modulation device.

 Group leader (Dai-Sik Kim)